-52.4 Care in Isolation for Suspected/confirmed TB cases
+52.4 Care in Isolation for Suspected/Confirmed TB Cases

 On identification of any TB case a decision will be made about appropriate placement based on a risk assessment.
 If a patient is suspected or confirmed to be AFB sputum smear- positive (not MDR TB) from 1 or more of 3 samples, the patient must be isolated in a single room with en-suite facilities (e.g. toilet) and with the door closed on the ward provided that there are no patients who are immunosuppressed in the area.
 If these groups cannot be relocated then the infectious patient should be referred to a specialist centre with negative pressure isolation facilities.
-If the patient is suspected to have MDR-TB they will need to be transferred to an acute hospital with negative pressure isolation facilities.
+If the patient is suspected to have MDR TB they will need to be transferred to an acute hospital with negative pressure isolation facilities.
+Please see Appendix 23 for a quick reference guide to IPC measures for confirmed/suspected TB cases.